WhiskyTangoFawks/LunarFalloutPlus/README.md

 She still probably won't use it very often though as her AI is set to charging by Lunar Fallout
 - SimSettlements has quest dialog that references having a son or being a vault dweller that is still available if you select a non-vault start in StartMeUp
 - Sim Settlements quest locations might have awkward trees from A Forest.
 Please report them, so that I can can have the lumberjack clear them out.
+-Beastmaster welcome message plays the 2nd time you load the game, instead of when you take the perk

 ## Notable Missing Mods
 - AWKCR - Yes, this is an AWKCR-free modlist.
 Gunmetal Faction Distribution does have an ArmorKeywords dummy plugin it uses for some keywords, but it does not include any of the bloat or unexpected features of the full AWKCR mod.
 - CBBE- I find barbie doll proportions unimmersive.
 Women don't look look like that in real life.
 - Thuggysmurf (Depravity, Outcasts and Remnants, etc)- The quality of the work on these mods is incredible, but they are massively let down by the writing and choice to include adolecent jokes.
 I personally find a lot of it cringeworthy and unimmersive.
 A mod that adds a dildo as a weapon and has a bunch of female NPCs in skimpy sexy corsets isn't one I personally want in my load order.
 - Settler of the Commonwealth- Great mod, all the people constantly asking if you have work is a bit ridiculous.
 SS2 does a better job of integrating custom settlers into the game, and in my testing I found that running both you were running into too many people who wanted work.
 If anyone knows how to add these to the recruitment list, instead of having them spawn in the world, hit me up.
+- Mods that were removed in the Great Nexus Purge and are no longer available : Utility Belt, Better Cooking Stations (v1), MsRae's Commonwealth Interiors, Swinging Animated Meatbags

+## Mods under consideration (feedback requested from anyone using them with this list)
+- Better Boston Airport - testing required for possible problems reported on the mods main page
+- Crime and Punishment - complex mod that I'm interested in, but haven't had time to explore, also it has some really weird options that I'm not sure I want in my game
+- Mutant Menagerie - Will need compatibility patching for Lunar Fallout